KevinMusgrave/pytorch-metric-learning/docs/datasets.md

 **Defined splits**:

-- `train` - Consists of examples from classes 1 to 100.
+- `train` - Consists of 5864 examples, taken from classes 1 to 100.
-- `test` - Consists of examples from classes 101 to 200.
+- `test` - Consists of 5924 examples, taken from classes 101 to 200.
-- `train+test` - Consists of examples from all classes.
+- `train+test` - Consists 11788 of examples, taken from all classes.

 **Loading different dataset splits**
 ```python